Road Trip Power Solution

 When is the best time to fish?

-Early morning and late evening are considered the best times to fish – because fishes are more active during these time periods.
+Early morning and late evening are considered the best times to fish – because fish are more active during these time periods.

 Will I need a fishing license?

-Depending on the location –you will most likely need a fishing license.
-The best way to know is by contacting the local law and checking their regulations.
+Depending on the location, you will most likely need a fishing license.
+The best way to know is by contacting the local authorities and checking their regulations.

 What should I do if it suddenly starts to rain?